The Work Worth Doing

 Joy in Every Note: Susan Mueller’s Life in Harmony

 She grew up in a family of music, lived a life of harmony, and passed on a spark that still sings in the voices of others.
-For Susan Mueller, music was never just notes on a page—it was a way to see the spark in others, and to give them courage to sing it out.
+For Susan Mueller, music was never just notes on a page.
+It was a way to see the spark in others and to give them courage to sing it out.

 Subscribe